mario-areias/blog/content/post/dom4j-xml-injection.md

 </root>
 {{< / highlight >}}

 It is common place in an application to hardcode element names and attribute names, so this bug is not very likely to be exploitable.
-However, if an attacker somehow can inject any inputs on element and attribute names, she can control how the file will be generated.
+However, if an attacker somehow can inject whatever she wants on element and attribute names, she can possibly control the whole content of the file.

 Thanks to [@FilipJirsak](https://github.com/FilipJirsak) for the quick response and release of the fixed version.
 Version 2.1.1 and above are fixed and do not have have the issue anymore.